 The Dining Room at The Goring is that rare example of a hotel restaurant that’s as much a destination as the five-star abode in which it’s housed.
 Helmed by executive chef Richard Galli, if it’s crisp white table clothes, impeccable service and British classics created using the finest produce you’re after, The Dining Room at The Goring won’t disappoint.
-What’s more, its hotel setting means the restaurant is open from morning to night, making it one of the few restaurants on this list to boast both an incredible lobster omelette and a rib of beef carving trolley.
+What’s more, its hotel setting means the restaurant is open from morning to night, making it one of the few restaurants on this list to boast both an incredible lobster omelette and a beef carving trolley.

-Kai is one of only a handful of Chinese restaurants to possess a Michelin.
+Kai is one of only a handful of Chinese restaurants to possess a Michelin star.
 According to the guide, the best tables are to be found at the back next to the tropical fish tank or, for something a little more romantic, in the cosy basement, where attentive staff will make sure your glass of surprisingly delicious Chinese fine wine is never empty.
 The menu is a blend of crowd-pleasing Szechuan favourites (look out for the slow-cooked pork belly) and traditional dishes from the Nanyang region, with vegetarians well catered for.

 Opened in 2004, Amaya was at the forefront of a pioneering wave of fine-dining Indian restaurants elevating the cuisine’s reputation far beyond the high street curry houses that provided most people’s only taste of South Asian cooking.
 Created by the team behind Chutney Mary and Veeraswamy, the menu at Amaya centres around the tandoor grill, offering a broad range of seafood, poultry, beef, game and vegetarian dishes.
 Highlights include duck tikka with spicy plum glaze and venison tandoori seekh – all ideally paired with the restaurant’s salads, prepared à la minute.

 It’s California dreamin’ at Dean Street’s SO|LA, which brings the sunshine of the Golden State to Soho.
-A New York-native with a French-Spanish mother, Victor Garvey cooked in Los Angeles, Las Vegas, Tokyo, Copenhagen and Marbella before launching SO|LA in 2019.
+A New York native with a French-Spanish mother, Victor Garvey cooked in Los Angeles, Las Vegas, Tokyo, Copenhagen and Marbella before launching SO|LA in 2019.
 As you’d expect, the food offering is international in scope, with a focus paid to modern dishes from the Pacific West Coast.
 If the menu takes you around the world, the wine list is very much Californian in emphasis.